gpm22/ossu-projects/Computer Networking - A Top-Down Approach/chapter_2_exercises.md

 **R11.
 Why do HTTP, SMTP, and IMAP run on top of TCP rather than on UDP?**

+Because they need the guarantee that the request and the response will be sent complete, that is, the integrity of the content is guaranteed.

 **R12.
 Consider an e-commerce site that wants to keep a purchase record for each of its customers.
 Describe how this can be done with cookies.**

 By keeping this list info in a database table where the key is the user cookie.